KevinColemanInc/mew/README.md

-measurement[meter_id] - the id of the meter used to create this measurement measurement[payload] - raw bytes back from the devise measurement[communication_device_id] - the id for the communication device that was used to pull the mesaurement off of the meter user[user_id] - Email paired with Auth token user[user_token] - Auth token given by session creation format - should always equal 'json'
+measurement[meter_id] - the id of the meter used to create this measurement measurement[payload] - raw bytes back from the devise measurement[communication_device_id] - the id for the communication device that was used to pull the mesaurement off of the meter measurement[retrieved_at_time_zone] - what the timezone was for the retrieved measurement user[user_id] - Email paired with Auth token user[user_token] - Auth token given by session creation format - should always equal 'json'